High-capillarity limit and smoothing effect of large solutions for a multi-dimensional generic non-conservative compressible two-fluid model: Introduction

 Then taking the Fourier transform of systems \eqref{eq:compress1} and \eqref{eq:compress2} with respect to $x$, $\mathcal{U}^+=(N_1^+,\mathcal{M}_1^+)^T$ and $\mathcal{U}^-=(N_2^-,\mathcal{M}_2^-)^T$ satisfies the following equation in matrix form:

 with

 where $\xi$ is the Fourier variable.
 It is easy to check that Consequently, we find that the coupling systems \eqref{eq:compress1} and \eqref{eq:compress2} present {\emph{both dissipation and dispersion}}.
-In particular, for $\kappa>1$, the corresponding dispersive structure is closely linked with the so-called {\emph{Gross–Pitaevskii}} equation \cite{GNT206,GNT209}, which reads as
+In particular, for $\kappa>1$, the corresponding dispersive structure is closely related to the so-called {\emph{Gross–Pitaevskii}} equation \cite{GNT206,GNT209}, which reads as

 To prove Theorem \ref{thm:global-existence}, our key ingredient is to combine dissipative with dispersive estimates, along with the error estimates between the incompressible part $\mathcal{P}u^\pm$ and the limiting solution $v^\pm$.
 Consequently, even without imposing any smallness condition on the initial data, we succeed in deriving the uniform energy estimates for suitably large $\kappa$.
 The proof of global stability can be constructed by the following four steps: